Obsessive-Compulsive Disorder Treatment

 Commonly known as OCD, it is a disorder that often involves unwanted thoughts, fears and behaviours.
 These unwanted feelings and behaviours often happen in patterns.
 The individual with the illness has stress and worry due to their obsessive thinking about ordinary occurrences and circumstances.
 Because of compulsive thinking, they experience anxiety and irritation.
 Distressed sentiments may become more intense when attempts are made to cease compulsive thinking.
 The dread of germs or the possibility of contracting a microbe or other foreign substance is one of the most widely recognized symptoms of obsessive-compulsive disorder.
 Preoccupation with prevention is a common trait in those with this illness.
 This may entail overly washing their hands, routinely cleaning their surroundings, and worrying about the personal hygiene habits of both loved ones and strangers.
 People who have the illness frequently see how others react to their obsessive tendencies, which makes them feel ashamed and perhaps guilty for the compulsive behaviour.
 Despite these emotions, compulsivity takes precedence over any sorrow or other sentiments the person may be feeling.
 The fear of exposing oneself to terror is much more terrifying than most other things.

-Some characteristics or symptoms associated with obsessive compulsive disorder include:
+Some signs and symptoms associated with obsessive-compulsive disorder include: